aviaryan/devletters/content/letters/what-is-devletters.md

 So I started this blog.
 However, there is a twist.

 This is a mailing-list first blog.
-Meaning, the post first gets sent to the mailing list and then to the blog.
+Meaning, the post (or letter) first gets sent to the mailing list and then to the blog.

 Why you ask?